reciprocalreviews/reciprocalapp/CONTRIBUTING.md

 - Supabase: run `npm run db` to start the Supabase database locally.
 This will require installation of a Docker client.
 - vitest: run `npm run test:unit` to run unit tests during development.
 - Playright: run `npm run test:integration` to run integration tests on demand.
+- Supabase CLI: [install](https://supabase.com/docs/guides/cli/getting-started), and then `supabase login`, and then `supabase start` to load the local database with Docker.
+Don't forget to `supabase stop` when you're done to release Docker resources.

 ## Tests